novasearch/wiki.novasearch.org/wiki/Condor.md

 	Queue 1

 The important parts are:
 * Executable: It must be the python executable from the environment that you created.
-If your username is *myusername*, and your environment name is *myenv*, then the path should be */home/myusername/.conda/envs/myenv/bin/python*
+If your username is *myusername* ($USER), and your environment name is *myenv*, then the path should be */home/myusername/.conda/envs/myenv/bin/python*
 * Initialdir: Set this to the path where your code is.
 It will be your *working directory*.